g-ch/simple_zed2_wrapper/README.md

 ## Installation
 ### Install ZED SDK
 Follow the instructions in [https://www.stereolabs.com/docs/get-started-with-zed](https://www.stereolabs.com/docs/get-started-with-zed) to install the SDK.
 Select the right system, e.g., Linux, Jetson.
-You can try to compile the examples after
+You can try to compile and run one of the examples to verify the installation.

 ### Build the Wrapper in a ROS Workspace
 In the source folder of your workspace